 Students develop a strong skill set to use in all kinds of musical situations, and many of my students perform all over the country, in various styles, earning their living from music.

 I wrote The Guitar Lesson Companion method book series to help make teaching and learning the fundamentals of music easier and more effective, and today thousands of guitarists use these books!
 (Second Edition of Volume One: Published 2018!)

-There are a few ways to study with me: I teach guitar at Seattle University, I offer private guitar lessons and “Pay What You Can” guitar classes at my Guitar Studio on Capitol Hill (Pike & Broadway), and I have a FREE 5 Year Online Guitar Course for students who want to work through these crucial skills using “The Guitar Lesson Companion” method books on their own, or with periodic lessons.
+There are a few ways to study with me: I offer private guitar lessons, 4 week group classes, and “Pay What You Can” guitar classes at my Guitar Studio on Capitol Hill (Pike & Broadway), and I have a FREE 5 Year Online Guitar Course for students who want to work through these crucial skills using “The Guitar Lesson Companion” method books on their own, or with periodic lessons.
 Try it now!
-Looking for my latest article?
-Introduction to Guitar Effect Pedals: A Guide to Understanding Sound Processing

 Contact Susan Palmer about lessons or the books: LeadCatPress@gmail.com